jm-wanja/smart-communication-pipelines/README.md

 1. Navigate to the Dashboard to see an overview of all deals
 2. Go to the Deals page to view, filter, and manage deals
 3. Add a new deal to see real-time updates across the application
-4. Visit the Client Reports page to generate and view client reports
+4. Visit the Client Reports page to generate and view client reports for demo clients (Example Fund A, Example Fund B, etc.)

 ### Internal Feedback Demo